felixDHb/RaMap/tutorial.md

 ## 1. Use the Script
 ### Create an environment

-To avoid conflicts with other Python environments and already installed packages, it is recommended to create a dedicated Python environment.
+To avoid conflicts with other Python environments and already installed packages, it is recommended to create a dedicated Python environment. <br>
+We are using [Anaconda](https://www.anaconda.com/docs/getting-started/main) for Windows.

 1. Open the **Anaconda Prompt**.
 2. Create a Python environment named `my_env`: